-AI Strategy for Government
+AI for Government – Automating efficiency

-Approaching it tactically would mean identifying low hanging fruit scenarios and applying off the shelf capabilities like RPA (Robotic Process Automation).
 As Phil Vincenzes describes writing for GovLoop the key dynamics to look for when considering where RPA might be applied are manual processes where they are highly repetitive, time sensitive and expensively error prone, achieving a quick, quantifiable ROI.

 “The back office is fully digitised.
 Robotic Process Automation (RPA) is a common feature at the Council, taking over repetitive rules-based tasks e.g. invoice payments.”